Implant Teeth Replacement

-The introduction of dental implants has undoubtedly been one of the most important oral health advancements in many years.
-Unlike bridges and dentures, dental implants are anchored in the jaw and thus provide unmatched stability that allows patients to chew and bite just like they do with their natural teeth.
-Dental implants function just like natural teeth – patients can live life to the fullest, without restriction.
+Dental implants have undoubtedly been one of the most important advancements in oral health over the past years.
+Dental implants are anchored in the jaw and thus provide unmatched stability when compared to temporary bridges or dentures.
+Dental Implants allow patients to chew and bite just like they do with their natural teeth – without restriction.
 Maryland Oral Surgery Associates is proud to offer dental implants at all our locations: Annapolis, Bethesda, College Park, Crofton / Gambrills, Frederick, Laurel, Rockville and Silver Spring.
 Contact the office closest to you to schedule your consultation!

 When choosing a method for replacing a missing tooth, there are many options for restoration.
 Dentures and bridges have long been standards in replacing teeth, but they both require periodic replacement and can cause unnecessary hassle and embarrassment for some.
 By contrast, dental implants provide many benefits that make them the best choice for most missing tooth restorations.